-It strange to me how people that visit Rhodes know everything about the beaches and a few well known historical sights (which are probably amongst the best in Greece) and nothing about the Island itself, ok I know I am bias, but Rhodes is so much more than hotel, beaches and the local bar, with maybe a few day trips thrown in.
+It strange to me how people that visit Rhodes know everything about the beaches and a few well known historical sights (which are probably amongst the best in Greece) and nothing about the Island itself.
+Ok I know I am bias, but Rhodes is so much more than hotel, beaches and the local bar, with maybe a few day trips thrown in.

 What do you need to know for walking on the Island of Rhodes Greece.

-Your choice of water carrier will be an important choice, water intake should be small amounts and often, as gulping down half a litter when we stop will only wash out vital minerals from your body, the so-called bladder type are ideal for drinking water while on the move, we know that some types do change the taste of the water slightly but what I do is when we stop for a break I have a bottle of ice tea to accompany my packed lunch, makes a nice change from water all day, also makes your water go further on our long walks say 8hrs you will drink between 2-3ltrs of water without knowing with the bladder type water supply system, good high water intake not only keeps you going during the walk of the day but stops any ill effect you may feel the next day from not enough water intake, the symptoms will be headache and an overall feeling of weakness and inability to muster strength to move and perform normally, sunburn will have the similar effect but you know when you are burnt it hurts, with the lack of water you do not know what’s wrong so water intake very very important.
+Your choice of water carrier will be an important choice, water intake should be small amounts and often, as gulping down half a litter when you stop will only wash out vital minerals from your body.
+The so-called bladder type are ideal for drinking water while on the move, we know that some types do change the taste of the water slightly but what I do is when we stop for a break I have a bottle of ice tea to accompany my packed lunch, which makes a nice change from water all day.
+It also makes your water go further on our long walks.
+In 8hrs you will drink between 2-3ltrs of water without knowing with the bladder type water supply system.
+Good high water intake not only keeps you going during the walk of the day but stops any ill effect you may feel the next day from not enough water intake.
+The symptoms will be headache and an overall feeling of weakness and inability to muster strength to move and perform normally, sunburn will have the similar effect but you know when you are burnt it hurts, with the lack of water you do not know what’s wrong so water intake very very important.

-If you are going to hire your own car while here, you will need a full valid driving license in your name, when hiring the insurance for the car is usually within the hire price, ensure it is a fully comprehensive cover they usually are, the paper document you get from the car hire company will have the details on it that the police will require if you are stopped, keep it in the car and have your driving license with you it is a legal requirement to have the required documents with you in the car.
+If you are going to hire your own car while here, you will need a full valid driving license in your name, when hiring the insurance for the car is usually within the hire price, ensure it is a fully comprehensive cover (they usually are).
+The paper document you get from the car hire company will have the details on it that the police will require if you are stopped, keep it in the car and have your driving license with you it is a legal requirement to have the required documents with you in the car.

 The EHIC is NOT an alternative to travel insurance.
 It will not cover any private medical healthcare or the cost of things such as mountain rescue in ski resorts, repatriation to the UK or lost or stolen property.
 For these reasons and others, it is important to have both an EHIC and a valid private travel insurance policy.
 Some insurers now insist you hold an EHIC and many will waive the excess if you have one.